 If the person you care for doesn’t receive support from Sussex Partnership Trust, they should get in touch with their GP.
 The GP may be able to help, or refer onto more specialist mental health services if needed.

-Sussex Recovery College offers free educational courses about mental health and recovery which are designed to increase your knowledge and skills and promote self management.
-They also run some courses specifically for carers such as “Wellbeing Skills for Carers”.
-Take a look at their latest Spring 2018 Prospectus – all these courses are available for carers, friends and family of those people who experience mental health difficulties.
+The Recovery College offers free educational courses about mental health and recovery which are designed to increase your knowledge and skills and promote self management.
+They also run some courses specifically for carers.

 My Health Matters